 We chatted over glasses of their own wine, Riso, and then moved into the parlor for port.
-Eventually, thanks to a long and absurdly relaxing day full of sun and wine, we could barely keep our eyes open and were forced to call it a night.
+Eventually, thanks to a long and absurdly relaxing day full of sun and wine, we could barely keep our eyes open.
+We were soon forced to call it a night.

-The next day, we allowed ourselves a slower start (to make up for the previous day), but not too slow: there was still pool time to be had!
+The next day, we allowed ourselves a slower start (to make up for the previous day).
+But it wasn’t too slow: there was still pool time to be had!
 But first, a quick tour of the grounds in Miguel’s Land Rover.
 Right here is where I watched the hubs’s new life dream imbed itself into his brain:

-Own a villa in the hills of a beautiful country, make our own wine, and have a fully customized Land Rover Defender.
+Own a villa in the hills of a beautiful country.
+Make our own wine.
+Have a fully customized Land Rover Defender.